Sudaraka88/bacterial-heritability/README.md

 To generate the phylogeny from the fasta MSA, use **build_trees.sh**.
 It will also perform the ClonalFrameML inference of bacterial microevolution recommended for **treeWAS**

-- Run **fastbaps_clusts.R** to perform Bayesian population clustering of paritioned MSA fasta files using the baps algorithm
+- Run **fastbaps_clusts.R** to perform Bayesian population clustering of isolates in the paritioned MSA fasta files using the baps algorithm

+## Genome-wide association analysis
+### Perform gap/snp testing

+### Perform major allele testing

+## Heritability analysis

+## Phenotype prediction

 ## File description
 ### Accession Lanes